NCAR/HPC-Docs/docs/environment-and-software/vscode.md

 ## Connecting to Compute Nodes

-The integration of PBS Batch jobs with VS Code requires some additional configuration for Derecho.
-Casper requires that you launch your PBS job and then SSH directly into the compute node.
-Derecho does not allow external connections to the compute nodes and requires a proxy node to connect to compute nodes from a VS Code Remote-SSH window.
+You can connect to Casper compute node by launching your PBS job and then SSH directly into the compute node.
+Derecho does not allow external connections to the compute nodes.
+For connecting to Casper compute nodes, follow these steps:

-!!! example "Connecting to NCAR compute nodes"
+!!! example "Connecting to Casper compute nodes"
-    === "Derecho"
-        Create a proxy option for Derecho login nodes to the compute nodes.
-Add the following lines to your local SSH configuration file:

-        ```
-        Host dec????
-        HostName %h
-        ProxyCommand ssh -W %h:%p derecho

-        Host deg????
-        HostName %h
-        ProxyCommand ssh -W %h:%p derecho
-        ```

-        Once the proxy connection can be established with your edited local SSH configuration file, use the following steps to connect to a compute node:
+    Please follow these steps to connect to a Casper compute nodes:

-        1. Connect to a Derecho login node using Remote-SSH
-        2. From the Terminal, launch an interactive job using `qsub -I`
-        3. Identify the assigned compute node name
-        4. Launch a new window and connect directly to the compute node using Remote-SSH

-    === "Casper"
-        Casper does not require any modifications to your local SSH configuration file.

-        1. Connect to a Casper login node using Remote-SSH
+    1. Connect to a Casper login node using Remote-SSH.
-        2. From the Terminal, launch an interactive job using `qsub -I`
+    2. From the Terminal, launch an interactive job using `qsub -I` or use the [`qinteractive` command](../pbs/index.md#qinteractive).
-        3. Identify the assigned compute node name
+    3. Identify the assigned compute node name.
-        4. Launch a new window and connect directly to the compute node using Remote-SSH
+    4. Launch a new window and connect directly to the Casper compute node using Remote-SSH.

 ## Remote System